NarendraDwivedi/Cloudflare-Workers-Editor/README.md

 ## Usage

 1. **Launch the Application:**
-   Open the Cloudflare Workers Editor from your start menu or desktop shortcut.
+   Open the Cloudflare Workers Editor.exe

 2. **Authenticate:**
    Enter your Cloudflare API token and account ID when prompted to authenticate and connect to your account.